 Dr. Melon washes up for the surgery.
 His favorite nurse, Peggy, is on call and they spend a few minutes joking around.
-When you're cutting up brain all day, you need to keep it light the rest of the time.
+When you're cutting up brains all day, you need to keep it light the rest of the time.

-"Why is a female brain cheaper than a male brain?"
+"Why's a female brain cheaper than a male brain?"
 Peggy asks.

+The patient comes in, and Dr. Melon and Peggy get down to business.
 To cut open his patient's head, Dr. Melon uses a drill to create a burr hole.
 Through the burr hole, Dr. Melon inserts an intraventricular catheter, which penetrates the leathery membrane that surrounds the brain to drain excess fluid.

 "Peggy, do you remember when that hospital lost a bone flap?"

-Occasionally, brain surgeons will remove a section of the skull in an operation called hemicraniectomy.
+"Yeah, how do you lose a bone flap?
+Did someone take it home with them?"
+That actually isn't a joke.
+Occasionally brain surgeons will remove a section of the skull in an operation called a hemicraniectomy.
 The surgery gives the brain some room to expand.
-The bone is later reimplanted in an operation called cranioplasty.
-To keep the bone fresh, they store it in a refrigerator (next to the Gatorade).
+The bone is later re-implanted in an operation called cranioplasty.
+To keep the bone fresh, the doc stores it in a refrigerator.

 Dr. Melon checks his watch.
-There will be some time to grab a quick breakfast with his wife before furniture shopping.
-Before he makes it out of the parking lot, he gets another emergency call.
+It's 7:20AM.
+If he hurries, he'll be able to grab a quick breakfast with his wife before furniture shopping.
+Before he makes it out of the parking lot, though, he gets another emergency call.
 A senator has been admitted into the hospital for a condition called an arteriovenous malformation, which is a congenital condition that causes an abnormal tangle of blood vessels in the brain.

 His BMW is covered with so many stickers it's almost a hazard to look out the back windshield.
-He has also been known to paint his balding head on game days.
-As part of the committee, he has developed a database that explores the connection between head injuries and cognitive problems experienced by players later in life.
+He's also been known to paint his balding head on game days.
+As part of the committee, he's developed a database that explores the connection between head injuries and cognitive problems experienced by players later in life.

 By nine o'clock, Dr. Melon finally makes it home.
 He sees three different dressers in the entryway.
 His wife walks over and wraps her arms around him, "I couldn't decide, so I bought three.
 We can take back the two you don't like.
 I just wanted to pick your brain first."